IlyaLts/GrammarChecker/README.md

 ![chrome_ROjd9ShCmE](https://github.com/user-attachments/assets/6724e3b6-2858-413b-976f-e78d640c39b2)

 # How It Works
 Currently, it utilizes the OpenAI API, requiring an API key to function.
 Simply select the text you want to check and trigger the assigned shortcut.
-Grammar Checker can optionally launch on startup and run in the system tray.
-The main window provides a user-friendly interface where you can assign any specific keyboard shortcut for triggering grammar checks or adjust the prompt requirements to align with your specific writing needs, such as translating text into different languages or something else.
+Grammar Checker can be automatically launched on startup and run in the system tray.
+The main window provides a user-friendly interface where you can assign any specific keyboard shortcut for triggering grammar checks or adjust the prompt requirements to align with your specific writing needs, such as translating text into different language or something else.

 ![GrammarChecker](https://github.com/user-attachments/assets/b69ea8cc-3627-4b3a-a819-a2a3e0284fa8)
 # Dependencies